 ProFractional is an ablative fractional resurfacing procedure that punctures microscopic holes into the skin.
 This puncturing process prompts the body’s natural wound-healing response to produce collagen, which then fills the punctured channels.
 Because channels surrounding the ablated areas are left intact, less down time is required and healing is accelerated.

 One incredible benefit of ProFractional is that collagen continues to be produced for up to a year following treatment.
 An extremely high-speed computerized scanner is used and settings adjusted according to depth of penetration, the area covered, the diameter of the puncture wound or spot size, and the coagulation level.
 Results range from subtle to dramatic depending on these parameters.

 Coagulation And Heat

 Lasers are used with or without coagulation, a measure of the amount of heat delivered into the tissues.
 Coagulation is especially helpful for reducing difficult-to-treat scar tissue, and for increased collagen remodeling.
 ProFractional is commonly preceded by a micro-laser peel to eliminate surface irregularities.

-Coagulation stimulates a wound healing response, with different levels, releasing more or less heat.
+Coagulation stimulates a wound-healing response, of varying levels of heat-release.
 The more heat that is released, the better the results.
 Less heat is typically used for a first treatment.
 The sensation feels similar to a sunburn as heat is released into the skin.

 - Stimulates collagen